Code reviews are a central part of developing high-quality code for Chromium. All change lists (CLs) must be reviewed.

 Have the bandwidth to contribute to reviews in a timely manner.
 If the load is unsustainable, work to expand the number of owners.
 Don't try to discourage people from sending reviews, including writing “slow” or “emeritus” after your name.

-Refer to the source code for all details on the file format.
+Refer to the owners plugin for all details on the file format.

 This example indicates that two people are owners, in addition to any owners from the parent directory.